3 keys to pricing early-stage SaaS products – TechCrunch

 I’ve met hundreds of founders over the years, and most, particularly early-stage founders, share one common go-to-market gripe: Pricing.

-For enterprise software, traditional pricing methods like per-seat models are often easier to figure out for products that are hyper-specific, especially those used by people in essentially the same way, such as Zoom or Slack.
-However, it’s a different ball game for startups that offer services or products that are more complex.
+For enterprise software, traditional pricing methods like per-seat models are often easier to figure out for products that are hyperspecific, especially those used by people in essentially the same way, such as Zoom or Slack.
+However, it’s a different ballgame for startups that offer services or products that are more complex.

 Most startups struggle with a per-seat model because their products, unlike Zoom and Slack, are used in a litany of ways.
 Salesforce, for example, employs regular seat licenses and admin licenses — customers can opt for lower pricing for solutions that have low-usage parts — while other products are priced based on negotiation as part of annual renewals.